Salty-Shio/learning-go/notes.md

 }
 ```

 Now we can ask, what happens when we hit a division by zero error? `Go` throws a panic error and exits out of the program.
-This is not great as far as handling errors goes so what is standard practice is to add a return type `error` along with your function if your function can encounter errros.
+This is not great as far as handling errors goes so what is standard practice is to add a return type `error` along with our function if our function can encounter errros.
 When an `error` is first defined it will default to a value of `nil`.
 This also introduces the syntax for if statements as a check will occur to see if the divisor is 0.

 If statements are similar to most other languages.
 The one thing that is noteworthy with `Go` is that parentheses are not necessary for the conditional.
 This contrasts `JavaScript` where the conditional must be wrapped in parentheses.